Looking for ways to improve your productivity?

 I sent out a press building e-mail using the service, Help A Reporter (a great tool for SEO and expert development; totally worth checking out), and I did a lot of general correspondence via e-mail.

 In terms of tasks I do each day, my next day looked roughly the same: ~50 minutes spent on habits, ~2 hours spent on correspondence, and other time dedicated to other tasks.

-I had been meaning to follow up with some sales leads who had been inquiring about search engine optimization.
-Over the course of these two days, I didn’t do this, despite it being a priority.
+I had meant to follow up with some sales leads inquiring about search engine optimization.
+Over these two days, I didn’t do this, despite it being a priority.